-To create a new site you only have to open VWD and click Menu \Rightarrow File \Rightarrow New Site.
-From the wizard, select an ASP.NET Web Site.
+To create a new site, you only have to open VWD and click Menut>Filet>New Site.
+From the wizard, select an ASP.NET web site.
 Assuming you will create a local copy for development, set the location to File System and browse to the path.
-Normally this would be C:\Websites\MyWebsiteName (our practice site allows backward compatibility with earlier books by using C:\BegASPNET2\WroxUnited).
-You can pick either Visual Basic or C# as your language.
-Visual Basic is the default for VWD and the samples in the book.
-VWD will automatically create for you a folder, a default page, and a subfolder for data.
+Normally this would be C:\BegASPNET2\MyWebsiteName (our practice site allows backward compatibility with earlier books by using C:\BegASPNET2\WroxUnited).
+This book uses the C# choice in the Language list.
+VWD automatically creates a folder, a default page, and a subfolder for data.

 ASP.NET 2.0 introduces a very simple model for file organization and code registration for a web site.
 All files for the site are stored in a folder and its subfolder.
 At the time of deployment, that entire group is copied from the development machine to the host.
 Therefore, you are not required to create a virtual root as in former versions of ASP.
-Deployment is further simplified by VWD: If you select Menu \Rightarrow Website \Rightarrow Copy Website, VWD opens an FTP screen that you can use to send new or updated files to your host.
+Deployment is further simplified by VWD: if you select Menut>Websitet>Copy Website, VWD opens an FTP screen that you can use to send new or updated files to your host.

-To edit an existing site, choose Menu \Rightarrow File \Rightarrow Open Web Site.
-If you are working locally you can browse to the folder.
+To edit an existing site, choose Menu+File+Open Web Site.
+If you are working locally, you can browse to the folder.
 On the left side of the screen, VWD presents a menu with options to work directly on pages via FTP or through a local IIS installation.

-Once the web site is created pages can be added.
+After you create the web site, you can add pages.
 We usually start by adding some folders to organize the pages.
 Right-click an existing folder and click the option to add a folder.
-Special ASP.NET folders, such as those for Code, Themes, and Web References, have their own menu option.
+The options are a regular folder or one of the folder names that are reserved in ASP.NET, including ones for Code, Themes, and Web References.